nate64/gatsby-blog-template/src/pages/a-new-year/index.md

 ## About Me

-Me?
 I’m just a normal guy that wants to spend all my time learning this ancient art of ‘coding’.

 I’ve been married to the girl of my dreams for 5 years now and we have 2 very adorable and happy little boys.
 My family is very important to me and is who I spend time with when I am not pushing to Github.